Input Rule

 }): InputRule

-return defineInputRulefunction defineInputRule(rule: InputRule): PlainExtension
+return defineInputRule function defineInputRule(rule: InputRule): PlainExtension

-Defines an input rule extension.
+Defines an input rule extension. (rule const rule: InputRule

 }

-Use defineTextBlockInputRule to create a new input rule that can change the current text block into a different node type.
+to create a new input rule that can change the current text block into a different node type.

-function defineTextBlockInputRule({ regex, type, attrs, }: {
+import { defineTextBlockInputRule function defineTextBlockInputRule({ regex, type, attrs, }: {

 regex: RegExp;